Befox/cdav/README.md

 Calendar records with "Status / Percentage" set to "Not applicable" are converted to events in CalDAV (VEVENT), others are converted to tasks (VTODO).

+Recurring events are not handled (Dolibarr does not handle them).

 ## Help improvements

-If you find the module is useful and want to finance improvements, consider to pay it on [Dolistore](https://www.dolistore.com/fr/modules/526-Synchronisation-CardDAV---CalDAV---ICS.html)
+If you find the module is useful and want to finance improvements, consider to pay it on [Dolistore](https://www.dolistore.com/modules/526-Synchronisation-CardDAV---CalDAV---ICS.html)

 ## How to install